Ekitji/siem/procmon/procmonsiemqueries.md

 ```
 (User: SYSTEM AND Path: (ProgramData OR Users OR Temp OR Tmp) AND Operation: SetSecurityFile AND Detail: DACL)
 ```
 > Anything with DACL in Detail = the discretionary ACL was being changed.
 That is the normal “permissions changed” signal.
-DACL_SECURITY_INFORMATION is the flag for the object’s DACL, and setting it requires WRITE_DAC

->
+> Check lpepaths.md for DACL descriptions.

 ## Potential Local Privilege Escalation - Generic CreateFile Events for files with file extension.
 #### `CreateFile` Is that a File handle is created and you have to look in to result/detail to get more context about whats happening.ccurs when a process attempts to
 ```